 But if people don’t fit within your company culture, they will be more likely to butt heads when it doesn’t make sense, quit when things aren’t going well and not care for your company.

 As these five founders have been quoted, startup company culture is a lot more than just beer and ping pong tables.
-Spend time to get your values right, hire for values and personality and focus on making your business something that reflects the high values of the founders.
+Spend time to get your values right, hire for cultural fit and values and focus on making your business something that reflects the high values of the founders.
 Good luck!